-The Pro-Vice-Chancellor, Research and Academic Strategy, is the senior member of staff identified to oversee the conduct of research at the Open University.
+The Pro-Vice-Chancellor, Research and Academic Strategy, Professor Kevin Hetherington, is the senior member of staff identified to oversee the conduct of research at the Open University.
 He acts as the first point of contact for information on matters of research integrity, and he is responsible for the investigation of any allegations of research malpractice or misconduct.

 The University takes seriously and considers fairly all concerns about its conduct of research that are raised in good faith.
 It believes that staff and students should be able to raise legitimate concerns without fear of their position within the University being jeopardised.
-The Procedure for dealing with allegations of academic malpractice sets out who to inform if there are concerns about the conduct of research and the actions that the University will take in order to investigate such concerns.
+The Procedure for dealing with allegations of research malpractice or misconduct sets out who to inform if there are concerns about the conduct of research and the actions that the University will take in order to investigate such concerns.

 Central to the principles that guide OU research is that it must be conducted in accordance with the highest contemporary ethics standards and there are clear policies on the requirements for ethical approval of research.
 These are set out in our Research Ethics pages.

 In order to enable the University to meet its obligations under counter-terrorism legislation, researchers and academics who work with terrorism and extremism-related materials are required to register their work with the Research and Academic Strategy Unit.
 See the terrorism and extremism-related research pages on this website for further information and documentation.

 The OU is a signatory to the Concordat to Support the Career Development of Researchers and actively works to implement its seven principles.
 It is an agreement that sets out the expectations and responsibilities of researchers, their managers, employers and funders.

 It aims to increase the attractiveness and sustainability of research careers in the UK and to improve the quantity, quality and impact of research for the benefit of UK society and the economy.